-Details of services for homeless people can be found in Homelessness Survival Guide/MOPP The Homelessness Review 2012 and Evidence Base is available as appendix?
-On website?
+Details of services for homeless people can be found in Homelessness Survival Guide The Homelessness Review 2012 and Evidence Base is available on our website?

 Future threats and opportunities

 We are witnessing fundamental changes in the housing market, housing, social and welfare reform.
 The successes of the last 5 years will be ever more difficult to replicate in the years ahead.